troykinsella/junkie/README.md

 * name - `decorator`

-Decorator resolvers wrap the component instance being resolved in another decorator object by delegating to a factory to do the wrapping.
+Decorator resolvers wrap the component instance being resolved in a decorator object by delegating to a factory to do the wrapping.

 ```js